 Researchers presented trial results at the 2019 American Academy of Neurology (AAN) Annual Meeting.
 Of the 199 children enrolled, 46% of those in the high-dose group and 49% in the low-dose group saw a reduction in convulsive seizures.
 This percentage was 27% in the placebo group.
 The incidence of adverse events was similar across all groups, at around 90%.
 The most common were less appetite, diarrhea, excessive sleepiness, fever, and fatigue.

-An open-label, Phase 3 extension trial (NCT02224573), GWPCARE5, is underway in a reported 681 children and young adults with Dravet or Lennox-Gastaut syndrome who took part in earlier studies.
-It aims to record side effects, changes in seizure symptoms, and overall improvements in patients’ quality of life over years of Epidiolex use.
+An open-label, Phase 3 extension trial (NCT02224573), GWPCARE5, was conducted in a reported 681 children and young adults with Dravet or Lennox-Gastaut syndrome who took part in earlier studies.
+Its aim was to record side effects, changes in seizure symptoms, and overall improvements in patients’ quality of life over years of Epidiolex use.
 A three-year interim analysis indicated that 315 Dravet syndrome patients enrolled in GWPCARE5.
 The report showed that the long-term use of Epidiolex continued to reduce the frequency of seizures without new safety concerns.

 Epidiolex had the largest expanded access program (also known as a compassionate use program) in epilepsy, a program that allows patients with potentially life-threatening conditions to gain access to treatments not available outside of clinical trials.
 Through this program, more than 1,100 patients were able to receive Epidiolex treatment.